AdaCore/learn/courses/intro-to-spark/chapters/02_Flow_Analysis.rst

 whens an :ada:`in out` parameter isn't modified or when its initial value isn't used.
 All of these may be signs of an error.

 We see an example below.
-The subprogram ``Swap`` is incorrect and GNATprove warns about an input which isn't read:
+The subprogram :ada:`Swap` is incorrect and GNATprove warns about an input which isn't read:

 .. code:: ada prove_button